KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ## [MMM-VideoPlayer by asimhsidd](https://github.com/asimhsidd/MMM-VideoPlayer)

+1. Found 'XMLHttpRequest' in file `jquery-3.3.1.min.js`: Replace it with built-in fetch.
-1. Found 'Magic Mirror' in file `MMM-VideoPlayer.js`: Replace it with `MagicMirror²`.
+2. Found 'Magic Mirror' in file `MMM-VideoPlayer.js`: Replace it with `MagicMirror²`.
-2. Found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`.
+3. Found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`.

 ## [MMM-Videoplayer by Snille](https://github.com/Snille/MMM-Videoplayer)